Bolko I the Strict: Life

 At the beginning of 1296 Henry V the Fat died, leaving three minor sons.
 As the closest male relative, the guardianship of Henry V's children and the regency of his domains were given to Bolko I. In this situation Bolko I tried to extract all the benefits he could and took for himself Sobótka castle.
 Bolko I's regency had to face several difficulties: first, the resistance of the powerful Wrocław nobility, who feared that the well-known Bolko I's hard rule could affect their privileges.
 Soon, Henry III of Głogów decided to exploit the difficulties of the Duke of Jawor and began a war against him.
 However, in this instance, Bolko I achieved a complete success, not only because he managed to repel the invasion of the Duke of Głogów, but additionally he managed to take the castles of Chojnów and Bolesławiec.

-Bolko was energetic in developing his lands and building castles.
-Although a Slavic Piast by origin, he encouraged colonization of his lands by German settlers and a patron of the Cistercian movement, notably founding the Cistercian monastery of Grüssau (Krzeszów).
+Bolko I was energetic in developing his lands and building castles.
+Although a Slavic Piast by origin, he encouraged colonization of his lands by German settlers and a patron of the Cistercian movement, notably founding the Cistercian Krzeszów Abbey.

-He was a patron of literature.
+Bolko I was known a patron of literature.
 An 8000 line poem in Middle High German on the exploits of Ludwig III, Count of Thuringia, was composed by an unnamed priest at Bolko's instigation.

 To resolve the tense situation in Upper Silesia, by March 1297 an annual congress of Silesian Dukes in Zwanowicach was convened, where Bolko I made the final settlement with Henry III.
 Bolko I spent the last years of his life strengthening his position as the most powerful of the Silesian princes, which he achieved after his recognition as a Papal vassal on 21 March 1299.

 Bolko I died suddenly on 9 November 1301 and was buried in Krzeszów Abbey.
 He was succeeded by his sons, but because they were minors at that time, his brother-in-law Herman, Margrave of Brandenburg-Salzwedel assumed the regency of his domains and the guardianship of his children.
 The custody of Henry V's sons and the regency of his lands was taken by King Wenceslaus II.